iAaronLau/CPUTune/README.md

 - Download the repo and open the `CPUTuneCore/CPUTuneCore.xcodeproj` via Xcode
 - Navigate to `Product` then click `Build`.
 Once the compiled completed, you will find `CPUTuneCore.kext` in the `Product` folder, copy it to `/Library/Extensions`
 - Change the `CPUTuneCore.kext` ownership to `root:wheel`, mode to `rwxr-xr-x` (or `755`)
 - Rebuild the kernel cache in terminal: `sudo touch /Library/Extensions; sudo kextcache -i /`, reboot
+- (Ventura) At this step, your Mac may not be able to login to the desktop.
 - [Enable the SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) back and reboot
+- (Ventura) You can login normally.

 #### Boot arguments
 - Add `-cputoff` to disable CPUTune